Lead Backed Drywall

 - Once fabrication begins, no cancellations or changes may take place

-- By placing this order and paying you accept and have verified sizes, quantities, lead equivalency, and accept the terms for shipping / receiving and returns / replacement
+- By placing an order and paying you accept and have verified sizes, quantities, lead equivalency, and accept the terms for shipping / receiving and returns / replacement

 - All products must be inspected upon delivery in the presence of the delivery driver.
 Once the product is received and the delivery receipt is signed, no claims for damage will be entertained.
 If there is damage, note it on the delivery receipt and contact us immediately.